DataFire/Integrations/integrations/generated/azure_cognitiveservices_computervision/README.md

 * input `object`
   * visualFeatures `array`: A string indicating what visual feature types to return.
 Multiple values should be comma-separated.
 Valid visual feature types include:Categories - categorizes image content according to a taxonomy defined in documentation.
 Tags - tags the image with a detailed list of words related to the image content.
 Description - describes the image content with a complete English sentence.
 Faces - detects if faces are present.
 If present, generate coordinates, gender and age.
 ImageType - detects if image is clipart or a line drawing.
 Color - determines the accent color, dominant color, and whether an image is black&white.Adult - detects if the image is pornographic in nature (depicts nudity or a sex act).
 Sexually suggestive content is also detected.
   * details `array`: A string indicating which domain-specific details to return.
 Multiple values should be comma-separated.
 Valid visual feature types include:Celebrities - identifies celebrities if detected in the image.
-  * language `string` (values: en, ja, pt, zh): The desired language for output generation.
-If this parameter is not specified, the default value is &quot;en&quot;.Supported languages:en - English, Default.ja - Japanese pt - Portuguese zh - Simplified Chinese.
+  * language `string` (values: en, es, ja, pt, zh): The desired language for output generation.
+If this parameter is not specified, the default value is &quot;en&quot;.Supported languages:en - English, Default. es - Spanish, ja - Japanese, pt - Portuguese, zh - Simplified Chinese.
   * ImageUrl **required** `object`
     * url **required** `string`: Publicly reachable URL of an image